Poland: Vote on controversial media bill postponed | DW | 11.08.2021

 A new law in Poland has the ruling Law and Justice Party at odds over press freedom with the largest US investor ever in Poland

+"The parliamentary majority, glued together with the mud of corruption and blackmail, is crumbling before our eyes," former EU chief Donald Tusk, who heads up the opposition Civic Platform party, wrote on Twitter.

+"Everything seems to be pointing to us having a minority government," said MP from the Left part, Adrian Zanberg.

-The controversial bill forbids non-European-Union citizens and companies from possessing a controlling stake in Polish media outlets.
+The bill in question forbids non-European-Union citizens and companies from possessing a controlling stake in Polish media outlets.
 It was introduced last month and is seen as a key test of media freedom and democracy in Poland.

 While the government cites the risk of hostile foreign powers such as Russia and China grabbing an ownership stake in Polish media, the target of the law appears to be US-owned TVN, which operates the news channel TVN24 and has Discovery Inc. as its parent company.